BestTimesToVisit.com Logo

 Inter-Island Flights (Caroline Islands Air)

 This is the primary way to hop between the major island groups like Pohnpei, Chuuk, Yap, and the Marshall Islands.
-Flights are infrequent and can be subject to weather delays, so flexibility is key.
+Flights are infrequent and schedules can change, so flexibility is key.

 Tip:Book well in advance, especially during peak seasons.
-Don't rely on online booking alone; often, you'll need to call the airline or a local travel agent to confirm and pay.
-Be prepared for potential schedule changes and pack light, as baggage allowances are strict.
-Missing a flight can mean waiting days for the next one.
+Don't expect real-time online booking; you'll likely need to call the airline or a local travel agent.
+Always confirm your flight the day before, as cancellations due to weather or mechanical issues are not uncommon.
+Pack light, as baggage allowances are strict.

 Local Boats and Outrigger Canoes

-For exploring within an island or reaching smaller, uninhabited islets, local boats are essential.
+For shorter distances within an atoll or to nearby islands, local boats are essential.
 These range from small, privately owned outrigger canoes to larger, shared motorboats.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.